College Admission and Research

 1. Is taking the SAT a good idea since most colleges don't require it currently, or does it come down to a personal decision?

-Generally, it's a good idea, but it depends on your personal situation.
-Public universities such as the UC and CSU systems in CA do not require it any longer.
+Generally, it's a good idea at least once, but it depends on your personal situation.
+Public colleges and universities such as the CCC, UC and CSU systems in CA do not require it any longer.
 If you plan to apply to some out of state or private universities, then taking either the SAT or ACT at least once might be helpful, especially if you are a good test taker, in accelerated math classes, and don't have to invest a lot of time or money to prepare for the exam.
-Consider taking the test in case you might need the score for your major, to join athletic teams, or to appeal your rejection later.
-Some colleges have returned to requiring the test scores, so take a look on the colleges' websites.
+Consider taking the test in case you might need the score for your major, to join college athletic teams, or to appeal your college rejection later.
+Some colleges have returned to requiring the test scores, so take a look on the colleges' websites and in CommonApp.org.
 Some colleges will allow the option of using the score for math or English course placement once you have enrolled there.

 2. If I were to take the SAT for the first time during my junior year, when should I sign up for it?
 And when will the test be taken?

-For students who want to do well on the NMSQT(PSAT) given at their school site in the October of junior year so that they can qualify for the distinction as semifinalist or finalist as well as for the $2500 scholarship, they will start preparing for it this summer before junior year.
+For students who want to do well on the NMSQT(PSAT) given at their school site in October of junior year so that they can qualify for the distinction as a NMS semifinalist or finalist as well as for the $2500 scholarship, they will start preparing for it the summer before junior year.
 It makes sense if you are in the double-accelerated math track.
-Otherwise, you will have to learn many new math concepts just for the exam.
+Otherwise, you will have to learn many new math concepts just for the exam, but some students can do it.

-Generally, preparing for the actual SAT or ACT exam the summer before senior year is fine, and then sitting for the exam either in August, September, or October is ideal, or in November if you are not applying early action or early decision to a private university which would need scores earlier on the application.
+Generally, preparing for the actual SAT or ACT exam in your junior or senior year is fine and before November of senior year, if you are not applying early action (EA) or early decision (ED) to a private university which would need scores earlier on the college application.

-Any SAT exam offered at our school site you will hear about from school officials, and you will have to register in advance by a few weeks.
+Any SAT exam offered at our school site (usually in early October) you will hear about from school officials, and you will have to register in a Google form a few weeks in advance.
 You will also find the information on the FUSD website here: FUSD testing info and registration link.
-Otherwise, offsite SAT exams are found here, and the deadlines to register are also here: satsuite.collegeboard.org/sat/test-center-search
+Otherwise, offsite SAT exams located at test centers across the state and country are found here, and the deadlines to register are also here: satsuite.collegeboard.org/sat/test-center-search

 3. Is it possible to retake the SAT?
 If so how many times?